wazo-platform/wazo-platform.org/content/uc-doc/administration/cli_tools/index.md

 wazo-reset is a tool to reset some of the state of a Wazo installation to a pre-wizard state.
 It does not try to reset everything and will _not_ give the same result as a fresh new Wazo installation.
-For example, all customizations that you have made that are not stored in the database (e.g. installing Debian packages, adding custom configuration files, etc), will not be reset.
+For example, all customizations that you have made that are not stored in the database (e.g. installing Debian packages, adding custom configuration files, etc.), will not be reset.
 This tool should be used with extra care.

 After using it, you need to pass the wizard once again.